Grab your jab this week - full list of COVID-19 vaccine drop-ins in the area

 1st dose Pfizer

+2nd dose AstraZeneca for anyone who had their first dose 8 weeks or more ago

+You do not need to be registered with a GP to have your COVID-19 vaccine

 Don't forget you can still book or manage your Covid-19 appointment online if you prefer.
-Click here to visit the national NHS COVID-19 booking site.
+You can click here to visit the national NHS COVID-19 booking site.